 Many automatic testing, analysis, and verification techniques for programs can be effectively reduced to a constraint-generation phase followed by a constraint-solving phase.
 This separation of concerns often leads to more effective and maintainable tools.
 The increasing efficiency of off-the-shelf constraint solvers makes this approach even more compelling.
-However, there are few effective and sufficiently expressive off-the-shelf solvers for string constraints generated by analysis techniques for string-manipulating programs.
+However, there are few, if any, effective and sufficiently expressive off-the-shelf solvers for string constraints generated by analysis techniques for stringmanipulating programs.

-We designed and implemented Hampi, a solver for string constraints over fixed-size string variables.
-Hampi constraints express membership in regular languages and fixed-size context-free languages.
-Hampi constraints may contain context-free-language definitions, regular-language definitions and operations, and the membership predicate.
-Given a set of constraints, Hampi outputs a string that satisfies all the constraints, or reports that the constraints are unsatisfiable.
+We designed and implemented HAMPI, a solver for string constraints over bounded string variables.
+HAMPI constraints express membership in regular languages and bounded context-free languages.
+HAMPI constraints may contain context-free-language definitions, regular-language definitions and operations, and the membership predicate.
+Given a set of constraints, HAMPI outputs a string that satisfies all the constraints, or reports that the constraints are unsatisfiable.

-Hampi is expressive and efficient, and can be successfully applied to testing and analysis of real programs.
-Our experiments use Hampi in: static and dynamic analyses for finding SQL injection vulnerabilities in Web applications; automated bug finding in C programs using systematic testing; and compare Hampi with another string solver.
-Hampi's source code, documentation, and the experimental data are available at http://people.csail.mit.edu/akiezun/hampi.
+HAMPI is expressive and efficient, and can be successfully applied to testing and analysis of real programs.
+Our experiments use HAMPI in: static and dynamic analyses for finding SQL injection vulnerabilities in Web applications; automated bug finding in C programs using systematic testing; and compare HAMPI with another string solver.
+HAMPI's source code, documentation, and the experimental data are available at http://people.csail.mit.edu/akiezun/hampi.